BraydonTGS/HubSpot/README.md

 In the TestBase Class update the _outputDirectory property by replacing "ADD YOUR FILE PATH HERE" - With your Repository Location.

 ## Architecture
 This application is built using a Three-Tier Architecture with the Repository Design Pattern, aimed at making the functionality reusable across different user interfaces and flexible for adding new user requirements.
+The User Interface would represent the "Third-Tier".

 ## Future Enhancements
 - Implement more test methods for HubSpotApiService.